- For Athletes and Coaches

 For more detail on registration with INFORMED-CHOICE click here.

-HFL Sport Science is a world-renowned sports doping control and research laboratory, with over 50 years of expertise in anti-doping in sport.
-HFL has published over 300 scientific papers on methods for detection of trace levels of substances that are prohibited in sport and has over 450 man-years of research into doping control.
+LGC is a world-renowned sports doping control and research laboratory, with over 50 years of expertise in anti-doping in sport.
+LGC has published over 300 scientific papers on methods for detection of trace levels of substances that are prohibited in sport and has over 450 man-years of research into doping control.

 For more details, go to Testing Specification